Steps to your SuisseID

-1.2 SwissSign is a subsidiary of the Swiss Post (hereafter: “Post”) and a recognised provider of certification services within the meaning of the Swiss Electronic Signature Act (hereafter: “ZertES”).
-SwissSign sometimes delegates its task of identifying customers to third parties, in particular to the Post.
+1.2 SwissSign is a recognised provider of certification services within the meaning of the Swiss Electronic Signature Act (hereafter: “ZertES”).
+SwissSign sometimes delegates its task of identifying customers to third parties.

 1.3 SwissSign sells different types of certificates.
 These certificates are sometimes sold individually and sometimes in a certificate set, i.e. as a product containing different types of certificates.
 Individual certificate types are suitable for signing, and others for encrypting or authenticating data.
 The properties of the individual certificates and also their purpose and area of application can be found in the “SwissSign Platinum CP/CPS” (hereafter “CP/CPS”), which is published on www.swisssign.com.
 In the CP/CPS SwissSign also specifies its certification practice and policy, in particular the procedure when issuing, managing and cancelling certificates as well as the necessary technical requirements for the use of digital keys.
 The CP/CPS is an integral part of this contract.

 1.4 These General Terms and Conditions apply for all types of certificates.
 For “qualified Platinum certificates” (these are certificates which correspond with the requirements of Article 6 et seq. of ZertES) there are in some cases special provisions, however, and these are referred to expressly in the following.